Potenza

-History of Potenza
+History

 Ancient times

-The first settlement of Potentia (Potenza's original Latin name) was probably located at a lower elevation than at present, some 10 km south of today's Potenza.
+The first settlement of Potentia (Potenza's original Latin name) was probably located at a lower elevation than at present, some 10 km south of modern-day's Potenza.
 The Lucanians of Potentia sided against Rome's enemies during the latter's wars against the Samnites and the Bruttii.
-Subjugated during the 4th century BC (later gaining the status of municipium), the Potentini rebelled after the Roman defeat at Cannae in 216 BC.

-However, the Battle of the Metaurus marked the end of any Carthaginian aspirations in Italy and Potentia was reconquered by the Romans and reduced to the status of military colony.
+Subjugated during the 4th century BC (later gaining the status of municipium), the Potentini rebelled after the Roman defeat at Cannae in 216 BC; however, the Battle of the Metaurus marked the end of any Carthaginian aspirations in Italy and Potentia was reconquered by the Romans and reduced to the status of military colony.

 Middle Ages

-In the 6th century, the city passed to the Lombard Duchy of Benevento.
+In the 6th century, the city passed to the Duchy of Benevento, which was ruled by the Lombards.
 Incursions by Saracen raiders menaced the city until the Norman conquest of southern Italy secured the area.
 In the 12th century, Potenza became an episcopal see.
 In 1137, the city hosted Pope Innocent II and Emperor Lothair II during their failed attempt to conquer the Norman kingdom.
-In 1148 or 1149 in Potenza, Roger II of Sicily hosted King Louis VII of France, whom the Norman fleet had freed from the Saracens.
-After pillaging by Emperor Frederick II, the city remained loyal to the Hohenstaufen: as a result, it was almost totally destroyed by Charles I when the Angevin lord conquered the Kingdom of Sicily.
+In 1148 or 1149, Roger II of Sicily was in Potenza to host King Louis VII of France, whom the Norman fleet had freed from the Saracens.
+After pillaging by Emperor Frederick II, the city remained loyal to the Hohenstaufen; as a result, it was almost totally destroyed by Charles I when the Angevin lord conquered the Kingdom of Sicily.
 On 18 December 1273, an earthquake further devastated the city.